 The Expression Mapper maps API-specific C++ expressions to IR constructs that reflect their AllScale semantics

-The Data Item Semantics component converts the instantiation, access and deletion of data items to IR constructs that can be analyzed by the analysis module.
+The Data Item Semantics component converts the instantiation, access and deletion of data items to IR constructs that are understood by the core and analysis pipeline.

-Employing the powers of Insieme’s Haskell-based Analysis Framework and the data item semantics generated by the frontend, the analysis module of the AllScale compiler will determine the data requirements of parallel tasks (work items) in the IR.
-These requirements will describe data to be transferred - along with a work item - to a different address space on a distributed memory system, as well as subsequently transferring output data in turn to work items depending on it.
+Employing the powers of Insieme’s Haskell-based Analysis Framework and the data item semantics generated by the frontend, the Data Requirement Analysis module of the AllScale compiler determines the data requirements of parallel tasks (work items) in the IR.
+These requirements describe data to be transferred - along with a work item - to a different address space on a distributed memory system.

 AllScale Backend Addon